miladyboy/windsurf-coliseum/brain/IMPLEMENTATION_PROGRESS.md

 5. Optimize performance for smoother gameplay

 ## Conclusion
 The Sword Duel game implementation has made significant progress with all core functionality now in place.
-The game features a 3D coliseum-themed arena, WASD movement, arrow key combat, auto-follow camera, and multiplayer support with WebSockets.
+The game features a 3D coliseum-themed arena, WASD movement, arrow key combat, first-person camera, and multiplayer support with WebSockets.
 Players can duel with basic attacking and blocking mechanics, with a three-hit win condition as specified in the original design documents.

 Further enhancements will focus on improving visuals, adding sound, implementing more comprehensive tests, and optimizing performance.

 ---
-*Report generated on March 15, 2025*
+*Report updated on March 15, 2025*